 "So what?"
 James asked taking a peak at the potion.
 Still not boiling, though it did look to be thinning.
 'Hurry up!
 Hurry up!'

 "I'm getting there.
-I thought you like History?"
+I thought you liked History?"
 Hestia replied.

 "History sure.
-Battles, strategies, and moments of glory all leading to the that event that sticks with society for years, decades or centuries to come.
+Battles, strategies, and moments of glory all leading to the event that sticks with society for years, decades or centuries to come.
 Politics, not so much.
 British politics even less so."
 James admitted hoping maybe it would get her to stop.
 He felt like something was crawling across his back.
-Had she been like this over the weekend?
+Had she been like this when they shared the carriage?

 "Hogwarts is the premier magical institution in Britain.
 Some say all of Europe, but it isn't without competition for that title.
-That means the children of the rich and powerful come here.
-They come carrying their parents politics to this castle and continue the Grand Game in classes, hallways, and dorms."
+That means the children of the rich and powerful of the Isle come here.
+They come carrying their parents' politics to this castle and continue the Grand Game in classes, hallways, and dorms."
 Contempt dripped from her words, but Hestia showed no sign of stopping.

 "The outside status quo is reflected as good little heirs and heiress of wealth and power learn to play the game of moving pawns, knights, warlocks, and attack dogs.
 Then someone comes along and tips the board."
 Hestia looked at James and patted his arm.

 "That is you."
-She said giggling softly.
+She said patronizingly.
 "Now they all have to figure out how the rules have changed and which side you are on."
 Her hand stayed on his arm, gripping it softly.

 They quickly continued working.
 There wasn't much time to talk during the next few steps.
 They reached step ten quickly.
 Again, Professor Snape did his rounds of the groups.
 A few were stopped and their potions vanished.
 Mostly Gryffindors, but the table of Parkinson and Bulstrode had apparently failed to meet his criteria as well.
 James was surprised the potion didn't freeze at the cold glare Professor Snape sent their way.

 "This is toothpaste."
-He said looking at the finished, to his eye, yellowish product.
+He said looking at the finished, to his eyes, yellowish product.

 "Point taken."
 He mumbled.